annadoannn/cse15l-lab-reports/lab report 5.md

 I commented out `exit_code=0` in line 16, and changed the `$exit_code` variable to `$?` in line 18.

-The code after the bug fix:
+The modified `grade.sh` file after the bug fix:
 ```
 # Create your buggy grading script here